KittyCAD/modeling-app/docs/kcl/std.md

 	planeId: uuid,
 	// The position of the sketch group.
 	position: [number, number, number],
-	// The rotation of the sketch group.
+	// The rotation of the sketch group base plane.
 	rotation: [number, number, number, number],
 	// The starting path.
 	start: {